transferwise/pipelinewise/docs/installation_guide/installation.rst

 Getting PipelineWise
 --------------------

-PipelineWise sorce code is available on GitHub at https://github.com/transferwise/pipelinewise and can be installed in the following methods:
+PipelineWise source code is available on GitHub at https://github.com/transferwise/pipelinewise and can be installed in the following methods:

 * :ref:`running_from_docker`: Running a containerised docker executable image